molly/manager-README/README.md

 ## Feedback

 If you have feedback for me, please give it.
 It could be something you liked and would like to see more of, something you thought I could do better, something you thought I totally screwed up, or something that doesn't fit in any of these categories.
 Even if you think it might not be the case, I _do_ want to hear it.
-And if you think I don't want to hear it, I'd love feedback on why you feel that way!
+And if you think I don't want to hear it, I'd love feedback on why you feel that way.

 If you can give me this feedback in-person, I'd prefer that.
 If you're only comfortable kicking off a discussion with an email or a Slack message, I would rather you do that than not bring it up at all.